lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 ------------------------------------------------------------------------
 PLANNED FUTURE ENHANCEMENTS
 ------------------------------------------------------------------------
-* BG1EE     - Give good-aligned reasons to go into peoples' homes
+* BG1EE/BG2EE     - Give good-aligned reasons to go into peoples' homes
+* BG1EE/SoD/BG2EE - Fix cut scenes that rearrange the group
 * BG1EE           - Add Caelar recruitment attempts of PC after Nashkel mines and ToSC ending
 * BG1EE           - Allow turning down airship thieves guild quest without aggroing the entire guild
 * BG1EE/SoD       - Remove errant references to PC being Bhaalspawn, like Entar
 * SoD             - Speed up the elevator in hell
 * SoD             - Speed up the prison/trial scenes
 * BG2EE           - Distribute group's possessions from the beginning of BG2 to stores in Athkatla - might have to be EET only
+* BG2EE           - Allow addition of heads to the Flail of Ages in any order
+* ToB             - Give viable reasons as to why the PC should attack its siblings in their own enclaves
+* ToB             - Have Balthesar relent even if PC hasn't taken down any of the others yet
 * ToB             - Add a "continue the adventure" ending with Bhaalspawn powers intact
 * EET             - Allow Imoen to transition to dual-class mage during her training with Duke Liia
 * EET             - Remove the recap of information the PC should know from the first BG2 dialogues

 ------------------------------------------------------------------------
 COMPATABIITY NOTES